adamedx/autographps/README.md

 * [Git command-line tools](https://git-for-windows.github.io/) to clone this repository locally

 ### Quickstart -- learn about the Graph
-The Quickstart is a way to try out PoshGraph without installing it.
-In the future it will feature an interactive tutorial, and is also useful for developers to quickly test out changes without modifying the state of the operating system or user profile.
+The Quickstart is a way to try out PoshGraph without installing the PoshGraph module.
+In the future it will feature an interactive tutorial.
+Additionally, it is useful for developers to quickly test out changes without modifying the state of the operating system or user profile.
 Just follow these steps on your workstation to start **PoshGraph**:

 * [Download](https://github.com/adamedx/poshgraph/archive/master.zip) and extract the zip file for this repository **OR** clone it with the following command: